 1934 Heavy Motto

 The redone master die had a strengthened and very bold motto of "In God We Trust" to solve the problem of not being able to read the motto.
 Compare the picture at the left to the picture above (Light Motto) to see the difference between the two.
-Since they were produced and approximately equal quantities, neither one is more valuable than the other.Continue to 5 of 11 below.
+Since the mint produced almost equal quantities of each type, neither one is more valuable than the other.Continue to 5 of 11 below.

 05 of 11